lako90/node-auth-server/README.md

 ```

 # Configuration
-To configure this project has been used [node-config](https://www.npmjs.com/package/config) package, there is a _config_ directory to handle the environments; if you need you own configuration please create a _local.json_ file with yours parameters within.
+To configure this project has been used [node-config](https://www.npmjs.com/package/config) package, there is a _config_ directory to handle the environments; if you need your own configuration please create a _local.json_ file with yours parameters within.
 ```
 vi /config/local.json
 ```